What is it and what does it mean for your research publishing?

 Publications can be made open access in different ways: by choosing to publish in a fully open access journal (Gold OA) which might be funded by an author publishing cost (APC), by paying to make your article available open access after publishing (Hybrid OA) or by parallel publishing a version of your article in a repository such as LUCRIS.

 Lund University can offer several agreements for open access publishing with different publishers, through national library collaborations.
 These deals can help cover your author publishing costs for open access, fully or partly.
 There is also a fund at the University Library for open access publishing.
-Read more about the publisher agreements and the open access fund on the University Library’s website.
+Read more about the publisher agreements and the open access fund on the University Library’s website or search for a specific journal in the Publisher Agreement Journal Search to see if it is included in a publisher agreement.

 Open Journal Systems